On the Verge (play)

 On the Verge; or, The Geography of Yearning is a play written by Eric Overmyer.
-It premiered in 1985 at Baltimore's Center Stage.
+It premiered on 1985 at Baltimore's Center Stage.
 The original cast consisted of Libby Boone, Susan Barnes, Paddi Edwards, and James McDonnell.
 The script makes extensive use of esoteric language and pop culture references from the late nineteenth century to 1955.
 The cast consist of three lady explorers and eight diverse beings they encounter on their travels, which include different times as well as different locations.
 The aforementioned eight beings are intended to be played by a single actor.
 The play is published by Broadway Play Publishing Inc., and continues to be performed.

 Plot

 The basic plot of the play follows the adventures of three Victorian women explorers into what they believe to be Terra Incognita, a new, unexplored land.
 The three are from very different exploration backgrounds but all exhibit their own form of independence.
 From the world in general and specifically men.
 The three together discuss many aspects of their pasts in exploring, with Mary and Fanny frequently trying to outdo each other.
 As the ladies progress on their travels it becomes apparent that they are not on an ordinary journey.
 Mary reaches the conclusion at the end of the first act that the three of them are in fact traveling forward through time and that, while doing so, they are beginning to absorb knowledge from the future.
 Alex dubs this phenomenon osmosing and from that point forward in the play, the ladies actively, and often fruitlessly try to osmose what the things they are encountering are, e.g. In the scene where Alex first encounters Cool Whip she takes several guesses at the item's identity: "(Osmoses) 'Mo hair'.
 No. 'Jello mold'.
 No. (Tastes) Noxzema!
 Yes!
 Heaven!"